albinbabyme05/To_Do_App/README.md

 ---------

 * Add Tasks: Users can input new tasks to their to-do list.

 * Mark as Complete: Tasks can be checked off as completed.

-* Delete Tasks: Unwanted tasks can be removed from the list.
+* Delete Tasks: Unwanted tasks can be removed from the list

 * Responsive Design: Optimized for different screen sizes.

 * Technologies Used

 * Frontend: React.js, JavaScript, HTML, CSS

 Prerequisites